- Home

 Calving basics

-Assisting cows to calve can influence the success rate of the subsequent breeding season.
-It is clearly better for cows to calve on their own, rather than with human interference.
+Providing assistance can affect the success rate of the subsequent breeding season and, where possible, it is better for cows to calve on their own.

 Calving history |